 We are passionate about the cult Japanese game show Takeshi's Castle, and we're proud to share it with you!
-Episode Guides, complete list of challenges, and J Murphy's exclusive interviews with contestants and 'MXC' crew members...we hope we've managed to cover nearly anything keshi related.
+Takeshi Kingdom is an archive and collection of Takeshi's Castle related stuff such as episode guides from international versions, J Murphy's exclusive interviews with contestants and 'MXC' crew members, and anything else you probably wouldn't see on any other Takeshi's Castle site.
 Enjoy your stay, and wear your shiny red helmets at all times.

 133 episodes were made: there were 122 regular episodes (running 60 minutes with ad breaks), 11 feature length specials (running for 90 minutes, some 120 minutes).